Rømmegrøt {Norwegian pudding}

 It was a cold March day, sun-less and dreary, when we visited the Sons of Norway in Fargo, North Dakota with Blake’s family.

-And I gave in and let the kind lady hand me a bowl of this simple, warm Norwegian pudding.
-I was advised to pour some melted butter over the top, followed by a generous sprinkling of cinnamon sugar.
+A kind lady handed me a bowl of the simple, warm Norwegian pudding, and then advised me to pour some melted butter over the top, followed by a generous sprinkling of cinnamon sugar…the very same advice my mother-in-law had already given me.

 Then I asked one of the servers if they might be able to share their rømmegrøt recipe with me.
 Because, first, I wanted to make this at home because it was so delicious.
 And, second, I wanted to preserve a bit of Blake’s heritage, to pass this tradition on down to our own daughters.